BSc(Hons) (NFQ Level 8)

 There is much more choice among specialised option modules in the final year.
 Students also have the option of continuing in the three-discipline version, or of concentrating on only two disciplines.

-Generally, assessment will be by take-home essay and by exam-based essay in Philosophy and Politics, and by project and mathematical assignment in Economics.
-But innovative online assessment will also be used throughout.
-There will be a final-year research project.
+Generally, assessment will be by take-home essay and by exam-based essay in Philosophy and Politics, and by project and a combination of mid-term and end-of-term assignments in economics.
+Innovative online assessment will also be used throughout.
+There will be an option to write a final-year research project.

 International Study Opportunities